mjgasior/cracker-app/cracker-client/README.md

 ## Packages:

-- `@apollo/react-hooks` - integration with Apollo based on React hooks
+- `@apollo/client` - integration with Apollo based on React hooks
 - `antd` - Ant Design is a UI design language and React UI components library (I usually used [Material UI](https://material-ui.com/) but this time I wanted to try out something new)
-- `apollo-boost` - package containing everything you need to set up Apollo Client (bare `@apollo/client` was lacking a comfortable way of [adding authorization header](https://www.apollographql.com/docs/react/networking/authentication/#header "Apollo GQL docs") to all GQL requests)
+- `@apollo/client` - package containing everything you need to set up Apollo Client (bare `@apollo/client` was lacking a comfortable way of [adding authorization header](https://www.apollographql.com/docs/react/networking/authentication/#header "Apollo GQL docs") to all GQL requests)
 - `auth0-js` - client side JavaScript toolkit for Auth0 authorization API
 - `graphql` - the JavaScript reference implementation for GraphQL, a query language for APIs created by Facebook
 - `leaflet` - open-source JavaScript library for mobile-friendly interactive maps based on OpenStreetMap